WinVector/Examples/dplyr/dplyrQuiz.md

 The `dplyr` system is built up of many exceptions and sub-systems (tidyselect, hybrideval, rlang) and legacy choices (choices that may or may not have made sense when made, but are harmful now).
 In my opinion `dplyr` can be more irregular than base-`R`, despite many claims and much teaching to the contrary.
 By all means use `dplyr`, but *please* take its marketing with a grain of salt (especially when working with new users).
 Also understand, if your method of promoting `dplyr` is to try and make the case that `R` is unusable: you are at best chasing users away from `R` (likely into `Python`, where they will actually be quite happy).

 Below is our advanced [`dplyr`](https://CRAN.R-project.org/package=dplyr) quiz.
 It tries to show how anticipating the result of each operation can be difficult.
+(The raw [quiz is here](https://github.com/WinVector/Examples/blob/master/dplyr/dplyrQuiz.md) and [solutions are here](https://github.com/WinVector/Examples/blob/master/dplyr/dplyrQuiz_solutions.md).)

 ![](Pop_Quiz_Hot_Shot.jpg)